becarpenter/animaIPJ/IPJautonomic.md

 the method known as BRSKI (pronounced “Brewski”, Bootstrapping Remote Secure Key Infrastructure^\[10\]^).
-This process uses manufacturer-installed X.509 certificates (in IEEE 802.1AR IDevID format), in combination with a manufacturer’s authorizing service.
+This process uses manufacturer-installed X.509 certificates (in IEEE 802.1AR IDevID format), in combination with a manufacturer’s authorizing service (MASA).
 The network administrator decides which devices are authorized to join the network (e.g., by serial number), but relies on the manufacturer to validate each device’s certificate whenever the device attempts to join